 What are the responsibilities of a public body regarding filing an ordinance regarding the Prevailing Wage?

-The Act applies to all pubic bodies, including the State and every County, city, town village, township, school district, irrigation, utility, reclamation improvement or other district and every other political subdivision, district or municipality of the state whether such political subdivision, district or municipality or district operates under a special charter or not and each must file an ordinance/resolution independent of any other public body.
+The Act applies to all public bodies, including the State and every County, city, town village, township, school district, irrigation, utility, reclamation improvement or other district and every other political subdivision, district or municipality of the state whether such political subdivision, district or municipality or district operates under a special charter or not and each must file an ordinance/resolution independent of any other public body.

 What are the notification requirements of a municipality regarding a project that falls within the scope of the Prevailing Wage Act?